alphafox02/e300-manifest/README.md

     Run:

-        $ export MACHINE="zedboard-zynq7" (only if MACHINE is not already set)
+        $ export MACHINE=ettus-e3xx-sg1 (only if MACHINE is not already set)
-        $ bitbake -c populate_sdk gnuradio-dev-image
+        $ bitbake -c populate_sdk redhawk-base-image

     When this completes the sdk is in ./tmp-eglibc/deploy/sdk/ as an .sh file you copy to the machine you want to cross compile on and run the file.